 Class 12 Business Studies Chapter-wise Important Questions

-The five chapter clusters below carry the bulk of the CBSE 2026 Class 12 Business Studies paper and repeat almost every year.
-The first column lists the long-answer topics that recur as 3-mark and 5-mark questions; the second column lists the application-level questions that appear as 1-3 mark numericals / MCQs / case-studies in CBSE and CUET UG.
+The five chapter clusters below carry most of the CBSE 2026 Class 12 Business Studies paper.
+They repeat almost every year.
+The first column lists the long-answer topics that come up as 3-mark and 5-mark questions.
+The second column lists application questions.
+These appear as 1-3 mark numericals, MCQs, and case-studies in CBSE and CUET UG.

 | Chapter Cluster | Important Theory / Long Answers (5-6 marks) | Important Case-Study / Application Problems (3-4 marks) |